William J. Byron: Other achievements and notable events

 On August 27, 1986, the University of Scranton dedicated their new William J. Byron Recreational Complex, which was built to serve the students, particularly the intramural program.
 Rev. J. A. Panuska, S.J., president of the University of Scranton from 1982 until 1998, stated that naming this facility for Fr.
 Byron "provides us with a marvelous opportunity to thank him for his leadership at the University and in the region."

-Father Byron has served as a trustee of Loyola College in Maryland and the University of San Francisco and was a founding director and past chairman of Bread for the World, a Christian lobby group arguing for the alleviation of the food crisis throughout the world.
-Father Byron has served on a number of additional committees throughout his career, including as director of Georgetown University, the Economic Development Council of Northeastern Pennsylvania, the United Way of Lackawanna County, Pennsylvania Blue Shield, the Northeastern Bank of Pennsylvania, and Scranton’s Community Medical Center.
+Father Byron served as a trustee of Loyola College in Maryland and the University of San Francisco and was a founding director and chairman of Bread for the World, a Christian lobby group arguing for the alleviation of the food crisis throughout the world.
+Father Byron served on a number of additional committees throughout his career, including as director of Georgetown University, the Economic Development Council of Northeastern Pennsylvania, the United Way of Lackawanna County, Pennsylvania Blue Shield, the Northeastern Bank of Pennsylvania, and Scranton's Community Medical Center.
 He was also involved in the policy committee of the National Institute of Independent Colleges and Universities.
 Finally, he served as an editorial consultant for the Paulish Press, Educational Record and Theological Studies.